hayni100/Create_ReadMe_File/starter/README.md

   ## Installation
   N/A
   ## Usage
   This application uses the terminal to create the file.
-You can type the appropriate answer to each promt on the terminal.
+Once you start the appliocation by running node index.js on your terminal, it will start promting questions necessary in creating ReadMe file.
   ## License
   MIT
   ## Contributions